BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

     /// and is thread safe.
     /// </para>
     /// </summary>
-    public sealed partial class Scope : IDelegateProvider.IScope, IServiceProvider {
+    public sealed partial class Scope : global::IDelegateProvider.IScope, IServiceProvider {
-        private IDelegateProvider __serviceProvider;
+        private global::IDelegateProvider _delegateProvider;

         /// <summary>
-        /// Creates an instance of <see cref="global::DelegateProvider.Scope"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
+        /// Creates an instance of a ScopeProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
         /// </summary>
-        /// <param name="serviceProvider">An instance of the service provider this provider is the scope of.</param>
+        /// <param name="delegateProvider">An instance of the service provider this provider is the scope of.</param>
-        public Scope(IDelegateProvider serviceProvider) {
+        public Scope(global::IDelegateProvider delegateProvider) {
-            __serviceProvider = serviceProvider;
+            _delegateProvider = delegateProvider;
         }

         /// <summary>
         /// Lifetime: <see cref="global::CircleDIAttributes.ScopedAttribute{TService}">Scoped</see><br />
         /// Service type: <see cref="global::IDelegateProvider.IScope"/><br />
         /// Implementation type: <see cref="global::DelegateProvider.Scope"/>
         /// </summary>
         public global::IDelegateProvider.IScope SelfScope => this;